GreenDelta/epd-editor/doc.md

 an `index.json` file.
 This is then mapped to the navigation tree and supports quick data set access and searching.

+For searching the usage of products in EPD data sets (and maybe later also other things), we also cache the data set references in the `~/.epd-editor/cache/refs` folder.

 ## EPD Extensions
 The EPD format adds some extensions to the process and flow data sets of the